reuschi/smart-photo-frame/README.md

 2. Create your own config.ini file (see chapter for config)
 3. If you want to be able to update the frame via Telegram, you need to store your GitHub login data in store manager on RasPi and copy the ".gitconfig" and ".git-credentials" files to "/root".
 4. Connect an HDMI screen to the RasPi (TV, computer monitor, HDMI display, etc.)
+5. If you're using Gmail as mailbox, you need to activate the Gmail API on your account and stroe the credentials.json in the root directory of the progam

 ## Folder structure